PandoraThanator/zhuzhangzhen.github.io/_pages/about.md

     <p>
         <strong>Model predictive control</strong> based robot pose controller is proposed for our newly designed wheeled bipedal robot.
 The robot features
         leg mechanisms with three degrees of freedom, which effectively decouples its rolling and leaning motions.
 Instead of using a wheeled linear inverted pendulum model, a <strong>floating base model</strong> is introduced to maximize motion flexibility.
-A hierarchical MPC control structure is employed to track the desired pose.
-Simulation and experiments demonstrate that the proposed method can track a pose trajectory with lower error than traditional feedback controllers.
+This hierarchical MPC control structure is employed both in simulation and experiments, demonstrating that the proposed method can track pose trajectories with lower error than the traditional feedback controllers.
     </p>
   </div>